cutiebun69/dud3-murder-mystery/README.md

 - Water Gun
 - Blaze Bow

-These pale in comparison to the knife skins because bows are a bit harder to get working with CustomModelData, and due to a general lack of bow textures.
+There are less of these in comparison to the knife skins because bows are a bit harder to get working with CustomModelData, and due to a general lack of bow textures.

 ## Kit/misc stuff
 - The Radar Scan, Heartbeat Sensor, Datapad and Phone all have their own graphics to distinguish them easier when players are holding them.
-- Murderer Ghost and the shotgun also have custom graphics.
+- Murderer Ghost also has a graphic for it.

 ## Death Sounds/Music
-- Bonk (plays when killing someone with the Bonk Hammer)
+- Bonk
 - Boo-womp
 - Mario Kart Double Dash
-- Friday Night Funkin' (currently just the pixel version)
+- Friday Night Funkin' (Pixel version)
 - HEHEHEHA
 - Madness Combat
 - Super Mario 64